St. Michael - Evangelisch-Lutherische Kirchengemeinde Fürth - St. Michael

 27. September 2019

-Represents the quiet, picturesque Fürth.
+Represents the calm, picturesque Fürth.
 Nice pubs and cafés, lovely little shops and courtyards.
 Highly recommended.